mke-developer-val/vscode/extensions/merge-conflict/README.md

 ## Features

-See [Merge Conflicts in VS Code](https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts) to learn about features of this extension.
+See [Merge Conflicts in Val - Code](https://code.visualstudio.com/docs/editor/versioncontrol#_merge-conflicts) to learn about features of this extension.